N3rdix/vacuum_cleaner_garage/README.md

 <img src="/images/servo.jpg" height=350>

 ## Wiring
-Depends on your board, my setup is the following:
+Unfortunately I don't have a schema for you, but I am sure you know how to connect the wires :-) My setup is the following:
 - IR sensor connected to digital pin 2, GND and 5V
 - servo motor connected to digital pin 9, GND and 5V